BotMesh/debot/README.md

 ## 💬 Chat Apps

-Talk to your debot through Telegram or WhatsApp — anytime, anywhere.
+Talk to your Debot through Telegram or WhatsApp — anytime, anywhere.

 | Channel | Setup |
 |---------|-------|